gam-19/DevOps-Notes/IaC/Terraform/Terraform.md

 ### Deleting resources
-Option 1:
+Option 1: Just remove resource from config file.
-Just remove resource from config file, and 'terraform apply' again.
+And 'terraform apply' again.
 This way your config file will match current state of your infra.
 Best practice specially if working in team.

-1. Delete specific resource
+Option 2: Delete specific resource
 ```
   terraform destroy -target aws_subnet.dev-subnet-2
 ```